JoseMorenoJ/CPPtest/README.md

 ### Releases
 #### v.0 : Statements
-This extract the code from "Statements" version and you will get only that, the statements.
-Not a single problem solved.
+This release contains the Statements as they were, before solving them.
+Although the changes in the general structure are added also to this version and it will be updated with the changes as we develop the other branches.

 # In Progress
 - Right now, we are structuring the README so it will be easy to navigate through the different problems and solutions.